01 / Service

 02 / Technical

 What is the minimum supply voltage for a phantom power microphone, and how will the performance of the microphone change with a lower voltage power supply?

-48V is the minimum recommended voltage.
-As voltage drops, the dynamic range at the output will contract until a threshold is reached where the microphone will become unstable.
+24V – 48V is the minimum recommended voltage.
+As voltage drops further, the dynamic range at the output will be reduced as well.

 Why does the microphone consume 10mA?

 In this design, the ability of the microphone to respond to very fast impulses is predicated on the availability of this level of supply current.

 Why does the electronic calibration file cut off at 770Hz?

 Through the years of testing we found the low frequency response is incredibly consistent and thus predictable per a given microphone’s specifications.